Beshear reports 14 deaths, 54 new cases Monday

 “Some of these are deaths that haven’t been reported to us, that may have been reported by the local health departments” explained Beshear.
 “But we now have the confirmation, and the paper now with us.

-“14 is hard,” he continued.
-“14 Kentuckians loved by their families and their friends that we have lost to this virus.
+“Fourteen is hard,” he continued.
+“Fourteen Kentuckians loved by their families and their friends that we have lost to this virus.
 So, let’s make sure that we light up more houses, more facilities, more places green tonight than we have on any single day that we have been dealing with this coronavirus.”

-The 54 new cases brings Kentucky’s total number of cases to 1,008.
-Although, Gov. Beshear did not mention any of the Tri-Counties when listing the locations of the new cases, both the Whitley and Knox County health departments reported their first confirmed cases within their counties respectively.
+The 54 new cases bring Kentucky’s total number of cases to 1,008.
+Although Gov. Beshear did not mention any of the Tri-Counties when listing the locations of the new cases, both the Whitley and Knox County health departments reported their first confirmed cases within their counties respectively.

 The Laurel County Health Department reported a new case on Monday evening.
 This brings Laurel County’s total number of cases to five.